Acceptable Use Policy: Primer

 - using the network to transfer large media files, such as downloading or uploading music or movies using a file sharing service

-- sending excessive amounts of email messages, such as spam.
+- sending excessive email messages, considered spam

-- subverting the security of any system or network.
+- subverting the security of any system or network

 - unauthorized modification, alteration, and deletion of computers, networks, software, applications or files

-- Fair use allows you to enjoy legally acquired music, movies and software, but you must avoid unauthorized redistribution or use of copyrighted content.
+- Fair use allows you to enjoy legally-acquired music, movies and software, but you must avoid unauthorized redistribution or use of copyrighted content.